-Hello!
-There's a lot going on in the world that's challenging, and I hope we're all up for the challenge of making the world a better place.
-This is an excellent reason to stay healthy.
 We all have to eat, and what we choose to eat affects our own health and the health of the planet.
 To this end, I have created a downloadable Healthy Eating Tip Sheet (see below).
-In this blog post and in the upcoming blogs, I'll unpack the tips from this tip sheet.

-Even as we humans have the capacity to eat whatever we want whenever we want, like eating ice cream at midnight, snacking on nuts while working at the computer, skipping lunch entirely, and binging on chips in the late afternoon, eating two or three meals a day at roughly the same time every day is better for your body.
+Even as we humans have the capacity to eat whatever we want whenever we want, like eating ice cream at midnight, snacking on crackers while working at the computer, skipping lunch entirely, and binging on chips in the late afternoon, studies show that eating two or three meals a day at roughly the same time every day is better for your body.

-TIP: Make lunch the main meal of the day.
-This is when your digestive capacity is at its peak
+Make lunch the main meal of the day.

-Ayurveda and growing scientific evidence suggests that you should eat a nourishing breakfast, a bigger lunch and an earlier, lighter dinner.
+Ayurveda and growing scientific evidence suggests that you should eat a nourishing breakfast, a bigger lunch, and an earlier, lighter dinner.
 Allow at least three hours between finishing dinner and going to bed.
 Allow at least 12 hours between dinner and breakfast.
-Evidence suggests that 14 hour or more of fasting reduces inflammation and may help promote better weight.
-If you finish dinner by 7 PM, your body will have ample digestion time.
-If you are going to skip any meal, let it be dinner rather than lunch or breakfast.
+Evidence suggests that 13 hours or more of fasting reduces inflammation and may help promote better weight.

 Making the shift to a bigger better lunch.

-This all sounds reasonable, but so many of us are away from home at lunch that it's hard to make lunch a priority.
-What can we do?
-Shifting our eating pattern to making lunch a larger meal requires planning, meal planning.
-If you work away from the home and gather with your family for dinner in the evening, plan to make enough dinner so that you'll have leftovers for lunch for the next day.
+Shifting our eating pattern to making lunch a larger meal requires meal planning.
+Whether you work from home or work away from the home and gather with your family for dinner in the evening, one strategy could be to plan to make enough dinner so that you'll have leftovers for lunch for the next day.
 Before serving your dinner, put away healthy portions for lunch for the next day in lunch containers.
 Then, serve yourself a smaller portion for dinner.
 Better yet, save the dense, heavy food for lunch and eat something lighter and more digestible like soup for dinner.

 When it's lunch time at work, make it an occasion.
 Get away from your desk.
-Gather with your colleagues, your friends, or even take time by yourself, and take a real pause to eat and relax before getting back to work.
+Gather with your colleagues, your friends, your family. members, or even take time by yourself, and take a real pause to eat and relax before getting back to work.

 More strategies for healthier meals for busy people

-Invest in good lunch containers.
-Use glass containers that you can reheat easily.
-Get yourself a food thermos.
-If you like to go out to eat, go out for lunch instead of dinner.
-Use a pressure cooker (like an Instant pot) or a crock pot to make save time and make healthy food at home.
-Hearty stews and soups make excellent lunches and can make great dinners when enjoyed in smaller portions.
+Some people find it helpful to invest in better lunch containers.
+You. may choose to use glass containers that you can reheat easily.
+You could also get yourself a food thermos.
+If you like to go out to eat, you could try going out for lunch instead of dinner.
+Another strategy might be to use a pressure cooker (like an Instant pot) or a crock pot to save time in order to make healthy food at home.